 The average pair of sneakers requires hundreds of manufacturing steps, involves a lot of synthetic materials, and isn’t built to last.
 All of this amounts to a sustainability nightmare, with excessive carbon emissions going into sneaker assembly and the final product being used briefly before ending up in landfills.
+Here are our top picks for climate friendly sneakers.

 Table of Contents